Speech Therapy

 Is speech therapy CRA eligible?

 Yes.
-Fees paid to a licensed speech-language pathologist are eligible medical expenses under paragraph 118.2(2)(a) of the Income Tax Act, provided the SLP is authorized to practise under the laws of the province where the service is rendered.
+Fees paid to a licensed speech-language pathologist qualify under paragraph 118.2(2)(a) of the Income Tax Act, provided the SLP is authorized to practise in the province where the service is rendered.

 Can I claim speech therapy through my HSA?

 Yes.
-Because speech therapy by a licensed SLP is a CRA-eligible medical expense, it is reimbursable through a Health Spending Account.
+Speech therapy by a licensed SLP is a CRA-eligible medical expense and is reimbursable through a Health Spending Account.

 Source